 Modern and Contemporary Chinese Literature: Traditions and Modernities.

 Since 1919, Chinese literature has played a decisive role in interactions between tradition and modernity.
 This course examines the development of Chinese literature against such interactions.
 Students will familiarize themselves with the most representative modern and contemporary Chinese literary works and gain a broad understanding of many modernity-related issues, including politics, culture, class, labor division, ethnicity, gender and sexuality.
 All lectures and discussions in English.
 Requirements: presentations, class discussions, film viewings and a final paper.
-(Same as Literature and Creative Writing 210.)
+(Same as Literature 210.)